aristanetworks/anta/docs/getting-started.md

 ## Configure Arista EOS devices

-First, you need to configure your management interface
+For ANTA to be able to connect to your target devices, you need to configure your management interface

 ```eos
 vrf instance MGMT